grannycart/bibliography/Long Entries.md

 % Page 838: Alma improves her childhood vision problems by _refusing_ to wear eyeglasses
 % Pages 835-839: Descriptions of (the real) Ogden Whitney's amazing _Herbie_ comic character.
 % Page 883: Alma watches _The Wire_ then wakes up at night with a vision from it.
 % Page 884: Here begins a 50-page chapter with the central character being Lucia Joyce, James Joyce's daughter, and written entirely in the style of Finnegan's Wake.
 Every word has more than one meaning, something I always say about Watchmen, but in this case it is literally true.
+It's almost impenetrable for the first 10 pages or so, but then it eases up and is easier reading.
+I think Moore almost can't even help but make his work more accessible.
+% Page 895: A reference to Bill Drummond and burning a million pounds.
+Bill Drummond grew up in Northamptonshire.

 @book{holldobler1990ants,